Your new book Islands of Abandonment is billed as a book about ‘the ecology and psychology of abandoned places.’ Can you tell us more?

 All the time it’s getting hotter, and the wildlife is getting wilder and more primitive – de-evolving, in Ballard’s way of thinking.
 And so is Kerans.
 You can think of it as a sort of cli-fi Heart of Darkness, with that unhinged quality, and the intense heat, and this ominous ramping up of tension.
 It also has a number of things in common with Annihilation, in as much as the main character Kerans is a biologist studying this uncanny world, and growing increasingly psychologically affected by it.

 As a vision of the future, it’s rather terrifying.
 But it’s rather beautiful too: this steamy, swampy London where alligators lurk in cloudy waters, and giant lizards roar at the sun.
 There’s an incredible scene in which a sort of pirate, Strangman, drains Leicester Square using pumps and dams, and the few remaining residents walk into the silted-up, slimy city streets, and find it horrifying.

 While working on Islands of Abandonment, I found I kept circling back around to sci-fi.
 Although I’m writing nonfiction, there was something in the atmosphere of Annihilation and The Drowned City that I wanted to recreate; I wanted my book to feel the way I did reading those books.
 Because abandoned places often are uncanny in the manner of weird fiction, they can be ominous and eerie and unsettling.
 And yet they are thrilling too – and that what draws me back, the way I keep being drawn back to these books.

-Cal Flyn’s Islands of Abandonment: Life in the Post-Human Landscape is out now in the UK, Australia and New Zealand.
-A North American edition is available on pre-order.
+Cal Flyn’s Islands of Abandonment: Life in the Post-Human Landscape is out now.

 Five Books aims to keep its book recommendations and interviews up to date.
 If you are the interviewee and would like to update your choice of books (or even just what you say about them) please email us at email@example.com